mvorlander/HDYDI_ChimeraX/ChimeraX_AF_scripts/README_analyse_AF_scripts.md

 These ChimeraX scripts provide an automated way to analyze AlphaFold predictions.
 They are designed to process predictions from the Alphafold 3 webserver,  hits from VBC Alphafold2 screen implementation by Dominik Handler, and the `auto‐alphafold.sh` runs by Juraj Ahel.
 The scritps generate interface contact visualizations, save interface residues to files, align all predicitons and create interactive sliders to browse models easily.

+**Note** The ChimeraX 1.9 Daily release from 2025/02/04 will contain a fix that prevents the scripts form stopping when analyzing AF predictions that have no contacting residues, please update your installation!

 Overview
 --------